reid41/QA-Pilot/README.md

 ## QA-Pilot

-QA-Pilot can chat with github repository or a compressd file(e.g. sosreport) and using the online/local LLM.
+QA-Pilot can chat with github repository or a compressd file(e.g. xz, zip) and using the online/local LLM.

 ### Features

 * Chat with github public repository with git clone way
-* Chat with compressed file(directories, e.g. sosreport) with upload way
+* Chat with compressed file(directories, e.g. xz, zip) with upload way
 * Store the chat history
 * Select the different LLM models
     * ollama